oracle-livelabs/analytics-ai/oci-datascience/common/orm-solution-hub-setup.md

     ![Configure variables](./../common/images/orm-configure-variables.png)

 1. Change the IAM variables as necessary.
-1. Enter the network information or use the defaults to create a VCN, or select **Use Existing VCN** to enter the information to connect to an existing network.
-1. Optionally, select **Create a Project and Notebook Session?** and enter a project and notebook configuration.
-We recommend that you do not create a project or notebook session until you need them, see [Creating Projects](https://docs.cloud.oracle.com/en-us/iaas/data-science/using/manage-projects.htm#create-project) and [Creating Notebook Sessions](https://docs.cloud.oracle.com/en-us/iaas/data-science/using/manage-notebook-sessions.htm#create-notebooks).
 1. Select **Enable Vault Support?** to enable storing secrets, encrypted passwords, and keys, and then enter vault values to create a vault.
-1. Select **Provision Functions and API Gateway?** to enable deploying models to Oracle Functions and use the API gateway.
 1. Click **Next** and review the stack configuration.
 1. Click **Create** to create your stack.
 This creates the stack, but does not create any Data Science resources.
 The **Stack Details** page appears.
     ![Stack details](./../common/images/orm-stack-detail.png)